TutsWiki/source/content/tutorials/pandas cookbook/chapter1.md

 You can read data from a CSV file using the [read_csv](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.read_csv.html) function.
 By default, it assumes that the fields are comma-separated.

 We're going to be looking some cyclist data from Montréal.
-Here's the [original page](http://donnees.ville.montreal.qc.ca/dataset/velos-comptage) (in French), you can get it from [this link](/bikes.csv).
+Here's the [original page](http://donnees.ville.montreal.qc.ca/dataset/velos-comptage) (in French).
 We're using the data from 2012.
+Download the [bikes.csv](/bikes.csv) file to try out the below examples.

 This dataset is a list of how many people were on 7 different bike paths in Montreal, each day.